FOOD FOR OCCASIONAL USE

 We suggest avoiding frozen vegetables.
 Problems with frozen food are:

 2. The food is older.
 The etheric energy of a food diminishes with time, even if the food is not spoiled.
 For this reason, do not leave frozen or canned vegetables around the house.
 Eat them as soon as possible.

 3. Frozen food often has chemicals added to them that further diminish their nutritional value.
 For example, many frozen vegetables are sprayed with EDTA to maintain their color.
-This may not be on the label.
+This is usually not on the label.

 The only highly recommended canned food is sardines, which are best this way and usually not available fresh.